Examine the physical processes, economics, and environmental impacts of energy use in Iceland.

 Ólafur Guðsteinn Kristjánsson, Icelandic Instructor

 Ólafur is an Icelandic lecturer and translator.
 He received his BA in comparative literature in 2004 from the University of Iceland.
-Since 2005, he has lived in Berlin, Germany, studying philosophy and German literature and teaching Icelandic. Ólafur has also been a translator and a freelance journalist for Morgunblaðið and other Icelandic npublications.
+He lived in Berlin, Germany, studying philosophy and German literature and teaching Icelandic, but has more recently moved to Croatia. Ólafur has also been a translator and a freelance journalist for Morgunblaðið and other Icelandic publications.
 Since 2010, Ólafur has taught summer Icelandic language and culture courses at the University Centre of the Westfjords.
 He has extensive experience teaching groups, from beginner to advanced levels.

 I could see firsthand how the sustainable practices we learned about were being used in a real-world setting...